SymfonyCasts/api-platform3/sfcasts/relations-depth.md

 > skip that.

 Well, not exactly *skip*.
-When the mapper is called the 2nd time to map the `User` entity to `UserApi`, it calls the `load()` method of that mapper... but *not* `populate()`.
+When the mapper is called the 2nd time to map the `User` entity to `UserApi`, it calls the `load()` method on that mapper... but *not* `populate()`.
 So we end up with a `UserApi` object with an `id`... but nothing else.
 That fixes our circular loop.
-And, we don't really *care* that the `owner` property is an empty object... because our JSON will never render that deeply!
+And, we don't really care that the `owner` property is an empty object... because our JSON never renders that deeply!

 Watch.
 Remove the `dd()` so we can see the results.
 And... perfect!
 The result is *exactly* what we expect!
 For `DragonTreasures`, we're only showing the IRI.

 So, as a rule, when calling micro mapper from inside a mapper class, you'll probably want to set `MAX_DEPTH` to `1`.
 Heck, we *could* set `MAX_DEPTH` to `0`!
-Though the only reason to do that would be a *slightly* performance improvement.
+Though the only reason to do that would be a *slight* performance improvement.

-Put that `dd()` back.
+Put the `dd()` back.
 This time, when we map `$dragonTreasure` to `DragonTreasureApi`, try `MAX_DEPTH => 0`.
 This will cause the depth to be hit *immediately*.
 When it goes to map the `DragonTreasure` entity to `DragonTreasureApi`, it will use the mapper, but *only* call the `load()` method.
 The `populate()` method will *never* be called.
 What we end up with is a *shallow* object for `DragonTreasureApi`.

-This might seem weird, but it's *technically* okay... because this `dragonTreasures` array is going to be rendered as IRI strings... and the only thing it needs to achieve that is... the `id`!
+This might seem weird, but it's *technically* okay... because this `dragonTreasures` array is going to be rendered as IRI strings... and the only thing API Platform needs to build that IRI is... the `id`!
 Check it out!
 Remove the dump and reload the page.
 It looks *exactly* the same.
-We just saved ourselves a little bit of work.
+We just saved ourselves a tiny bit of work.

 So, to be on the safe side - in case you embed the object - use `MAX_DEPTH => 1`.
 But if you know that you're using IRIs, you *can* set `MAX_DEPTH` to `0`.